 The stereotype portrays salespeople motivated by self-interest, willing to use dishonest tricks, or to do anything to get the sale.
 Fortunately, this type of salesperson is a mostly extinct sub-species of the profession.
-Yet, if even sales professionals, who know better, hold this subconscious used car salesman bias about their profession and colleagues, imagine the unconscious barriers that must be overcome with clients before they can trust the honesty of any sales professional.

 - Do I feel comfortable with the salesperson and sales process?